-Severe Weather Dismissal
+Severe Weather Dismissal Communication

-A "severe weather alert dismissal" will be sent to parents when conditions exist that pose a safety threat.
-A text message via RenWeb.com Parent(s) Alert will be sent.
-Parents are responsible for ensuring their school contact information is current in the RenWeb.com system.
+A "severe weather alert dismissal" message will be sent to parents when conditions exist that pose a safety threat.
+A text message via RenWeb.com Parent Alert will be sent.
+Parents are responsible for ensuring their school contact information is current in the RenWeb.com communication system or Remind App.